homeworkc/lazycast/README.md

 # Miracast over Infrastructure
 For Windows 10 sources, Miracast over Infrastructure (MICE) is a feature that allows transmission of screen data over Ethernet or secure wifi networks.
 The spec of Miracast over Infrastructure (MICE) is available [here](https://winprotocoldoc.blob.core.windows.net/productionwindowsarchives/MS-MICE/%5bMS-MICE%5d.pdf).
 Compared to wifi p2p, it allows more stable connection and lower latency.
 Although MICE relies on Ethernet or secure wifi network almost entirely, in the device discovery phase, it still requires a wifi p2p device to broadcast beacon and probe response frames to the source.
 (However, it might be possible to use two Pis so that one of the two does not need to have wifi hardware or be physically close to the source.
 One Pi would be used to trasmit the beacon while the other (that runs ``./project.py``) is used to project.
 For such setting to work, the variable ``hostname`` in ``mice.py`` must be set to the hostname of the machine running ``project.py``.
 In the future, it might be possible to emulate a wifi card by HW/SW on the source so that wifi p2p will not be necessary.)

 Currently, this feature is tested to be working with a Windows 10 PC and a Pi (with manually assigned IPs) connected via Ethernet.
 More tests might be needed, especially for different DHCP, DNS and firewall configurations.
-Ports used includes but are not limited to UDP 53 (DNS), UDP 5353 (mDNS), TCP 7236 and TCP 7250.
+Ports used include but are not limited to UDP 53 (DNS), UDP 5353 (mDNS), TCP 7236 and TCP 7250.
 Also, the encryption feature is not implemented yet so it should only be used over trusted networks and it should not be used for sensitive data.

 This feature is not fully compatible with ``all.sh``.
 If ``all.sh`` has been running since booting, first run ``./removep2p`` before running the scripts.
 (It might be possible to run traditional method and MICE simultaneously if ``all.sh`` launches later than the script of MICE.)
 ## Preparation